jadedrakerider/FractionJS/README.md

 3/7 is not easily expressed as a decimal : 0.428571...

 Generally the information lost is negligible.
-However, for some mathematical operations (ex. using Radians) it is much preferable to preserve this information.
+However, for some mathematical operations (ex. using Radians) it is much preferable to preserve this information and this arithmatic is faster.

 ## Download